34000 requests per second on a modest laptop

 end-handler

-Build Golf application server (exclude client directory as it contains C API client):
+Build RimStone application server (exclude client directory as it contains C API client).
+We use --release for a production executable of high performance:

 Start the application server (a single-process server in this case):